DIY Poppy Craft Tags

 1. I started by painting with red acrylic paint the petals on the tags using a small brush, because I wanted to create a colored base for my tissue paper.

-2. If you have red tissue paper, you can use it now to create the petal shapes, if not, use white tissue paper and paint it with the same red acrylic paint (or you can use a different shade to create more depth).
+2. If you have red tissue paper, you can use it now to create the petal shapes, if not, use white tissue paper (coffee filters may also work, but I didn’t try that one) and paint it with the same red acrylic paint (or you can use a different shade to create more depth).
 Use a plastic sheet underneath and be careful, the tissue paper … I mean your new petals can be quite delicate 🙂

 3. Measure the tissue petals before applying them to the tags so they are smaller than the petals from the printable.
 Glue them on top of the printable (I used my glue applicator and some Mod Podge) and let them dry a few minutes.